StanleyWan/FCND-Controls-CPP/README.md

 # Implementation and Testing
 All the C++ codes are in the [./src](./src) directory.
 However, most of my work only focus on the below two files:  <ul>
-        <li> [QuadControl.cpp](./src/QuadControl.cpp): it contains the software modules that need to build the cascade 3D controller.</li>
+        <li> [QuadControl.cpp](./src/QuadControl.cpp): it contains the software modules that need to build the cascaded 3D controller.</li>
-        <li> [QuadControlParams.txt](./config/QuadControlParams.txt): the file contains the configuration data for the cascade 3D controller.</li>
+        <li> [QuadControlParams.txt](./config/QuadControlParams.txt): the file contains the configuration data for the cascaded 3D controller.</li>
 </ul>

 ## Scenario 1: Introduction